Iridium Communications: Iridium OpenPort

 Iridium OpenPort is a broadband satellite voice and data communications system for maritime vessels.
 The system is used for crew calling and e-mail services on sea vessels such as merchant fleets, government and navy vessels, fishing fleets and personal yachts.

-Iridium operates at only 2.2 to 3.8 kbit/s, which requires very aggressive voice compression and decompression algorithms.
-(By comparison, AMR used in 3G phones requires a minimum of 4.75 kbit/s, G.729 requires 6.4 kbit/s, and iLBC requires 13.33 kbit/s.)
-Latency for data connections averages 1800 ms round-trip, with a mode of 1300 to 1400 ms and a minimum around 980 ms. Latency is highly variable depending on the path data takes through the satellite constellation as well the need for retransmissions due to errors, which may be around 2 to 3% for mobile originated packets under good conditions.
+Iridium OpenPort provided an IP-based data connection with user-selectable data rates from 9.6 to 128 kbit/s, together with up to three simultaneous telephone circuits.

 Iridium Certus

 One of the Iridium NEXT services is Iridium Certus, a globally available satellite broadband which is capable of up to 704 Kbps of bandwidth across maritime, aviation, land mobile, government, and IoT applications.
 Terminals for the service are provided by Cobham, Intellian Technologies and Thales.

 Iridium STL

-Iridium is providing Satellite Time & Location (STL) service.
-It was developed by Satelles company, which was later acquired by Iridium Communications in April 2024.
+Iridium provides Satellite Time & Location (STL) service.
+It was developed by Satelles, which was acquired by Iridium Communications in April 2024.

-According to the company, it is the only LEO satellite based commercial positioning, navigation, and timing (PNT) service (as of April 2024).
+According to the company, it is the only LEO satellite-based commercial positioning, navigation, and timing (PNT) service (as of April 2024).